 There are no fees for students.
-The cost of the course and dual enrollment is funded by the Peter Kiewit Foundation.
+The cost of the course and dual enrollment is funded by the Peter Kiewit Foundation and other sources.
 The cost equivalent that is covered by the funder is approximately \$1000.
 What is dual enrollment?